i-am-bee/bee-agent-framework/docs/README.md

 2. Install dependencies `yarn install`.
 3. Create `.env` (from `.env.template`) and fill in missing values (if any).
 4. Start the agent `yarn run start:bee` (it runs `./examples/agents/bee.ts` file).

+➡️ All examples can be found in the [examples](./examples) directory.

+➡️ To run an arbitrary example, use the following command `yarn start examples/agents/bee.ts` (just pass the appropriate path to the desired example).

 ### 📦 Modules